A deep fissure in the Queens Republican party will play out in public, and would appear to make a GOP primary inevitable in the 15th Senate District.

 Ragusa said the party was “pleased to officially endorse Juan Reyes” in the press release.

-Ulrich, who is the New York City Chairman for Mitt Romney’s presidential campaign, has been on the council since winning Addabbo’s old seat in a special election in 2009.
-He could not be reached for comment.
+Ulrich, who has been on the council since winning Addabbo’s old seat in a special election in 2009, could not be reached for comment on Friday.